Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

 where $\mathbb{S}_0$ denotes the integration boundary (the opening in the screen as in Figure \ref{Fig1}c, or an infinite horizontal boundary in absence of the screen).
 For the 2D situation considered here, this is a 1D integral over $x'$; for the 3D situation it is a 2D integral over $x'$ and $y'$.
 In both cases $z'$ is fixed and equal to $z_0$, being the depth of integration boundary $\mathbb{S}_0$.

-Up to this point, we captured the physical arguments of Huygens in mathematical form (the mathematics presented here was not yet available in the time of Huygens).
+Up to this point, we captured the physical arguments of Huygens and Fresnel in mathematical form.
 Using only physical arguments, the proportionality factor remains unknown.
 In the 19th century, Kirchhoff, Helmholtz, Rayleigh and others derived expressions which formalize Huygens' principle.
 In Appendix B we summarize their derivation and obtain the following more precise form of equation (\ref{eqHuyg3})

 for ${\bf x}$ above $\mathbb{S}_0$.
-Here $G_{\rm d}({\bf x},{\bf x}',t)$ is the response to an impulsive dipole source at ${\bf x}'$ and $t=0$, with ${\bf x}'$ on $\mathbb{S}_0$, see Figure \ref{Fig2} (actually we already used this dipole Green's function in generating the example in Figure \ref{Fig1}).
+Here $G_{\rm d}({\bf x},{\bf x}',t)$ is the response, observed at ${\bf x}$ and $t$, to an impulsive dipole source at ${\bf x}'$ and $t=0$, with ${\bf x}'$ on $\mathbb{S}_0$, see Figure \ref{Fig2} (actually we already used this dipole Green's function in generating the example in Figure \ref{Fig1}).
 This dipole Green's function is further specified in Appendix A--3.
 The minus-sign in equation (\ref{eqHuyg4}) stems from the definition of the dipole (it is oriented with respect to the positive $z$-axis, whereas in equation (\ref{eqHuyg4}) it radiates in the negative $z$-direction).
 The factor 2 in equation (\ref{eqHuyg4}) is explained later.

 Huygens' wave-theoretical description of light was not immediately accepted.
-One of the reasons was that it does not explain why the secondary sources radiate only forward, i.e., in the direction of the principal wave.
-If each point in a wave field acts as a secondary source, one would expect it to radiate in all directions (like the dipole source of the Green's function in Figure \ref{Fig2}).
+One of the reasons was that it does not explain why the secondary sources radiate only forward: if each point in a wave field acts as a secondary source, one would expect it to radiate in all directions (like the dipole source of the Green's function in Figure \ref{Fig2}).
 Consequently, the envelope of the superposed waves of all secondary sources on a plane would consist of two contributions: one propagating forward, in the direction of the original wave, and one propagating backward, against the direction of the original wave.
 In the time of Huygens it was not clear why the secondary sources do not give rise to this backward propagating wave.
 This was seen as a serious drawback of Huygens' wave-theoretical approach.
 Newton's competing theory (light consisting of particles moving along straight lines) did not have this drawback, but it had other shortcomings, such as not explaining diffraction and interference.
 All in all, Huygens' wave theory has withstood the test of time.